ABOUT CARMEN BUSQUETS

 THE RIPPLE EFFECT

-The company strives to contribute to a future of innovative ideas and new levels of consumerism where quality will prevail over quantity and craftsmanship and individuality are celebrated.
-The group also aims to invest in projects and organizations where sustainability is always carefully considered.
-The aim is that our investments, companies, and content will inspire many more disruptive ideas, founders, entrepreneurs and investors.
+Carmen strives to contribute to a future of innovative ideas and new levels of consumerism where sustainability will be of utmost importance, quality will prevail over quantity and craftsmanship and individuality are celebrated.
+The aim is that her investments, companies, causes and content will inspire many more disruptive ideas, founders, entrepreneurs and investors.

-Carmen is a creative, strategic, intuitive investor and entrepreneur that focuses on disruptive ideas and innovative products and technology.
+Carmen is a creative, strategic, intuitive investor and entrepreneur, as well as a humanitarian that focuses on disruptive ideas and innovative products and technology.
 Her desire has always been to discover and support the world’s top emerging entrepreneurs and to help educate consumers about their stories and products.
 Carmen’s role and mission as an independent female investor is different than that of larger institutional entities.
 Her motivation has consistently been to fearlessly experiment with her own ideas and take wholehearted personal economic risks towards them.

 This is what spurred the launch of CoutureLab as a boutique, e-commerce and content site that was live for 9 years.
 It gave her the opportunity to provide her loyal customers with access to the benefit of those ideas and experiments.
 Simultaneously, she sought to provide her customers with the best of everything through pop-up stores and bespoke shopping experiences.
 Eventually, her holdings and portfolio of niche e-commerce ideas grew so much that she had to give up her store and personal initiatives in order to scale wider.